stefanyayala/Data-Analytics-Portfolio/README.md

 - `Data/`: Raw and processed datasets.
 - `Readme/`: Detailed documentation explaining the project's goals, methods, and outcomes.

+View Visual Outputs:
+- For projects involving dashboards or visuals, you’ll find screenshots or PDFs in the respective /Readme folders.

 ---

 ## 🌟 Featured Skills